parsonsmatt/parsonsmatt.github.io/_posts/2017-04-26-basic_type_level_programming_in_haskell.markdown

 Agreed, which is why I'll defer the interested reader to [this much better tutorial](https://www.schoolofhaskell.com/user/konn/prove-your-haskell-for-great-safety/dependent-types-in-haskell) on length indexed vectors in Haskell.
 Instead, let's look at some other more interesting and practical examples of type level programming.

-# Heterogenous Lists
+# Heterogeneous Lists

-Heterogenous lists are kind of like tuples, but they're defined inductively.
+Heterogeneous lists are kind of like tuples, but they're defined inductively.
-We keep a type level list of the contents of the heterogenous list, which let us operate safely on them.
+We keep a type level list of the contents of the heterogeneous list, which let us operate safely on them.

 To use ordinary Haskell lists at the type level, we need another extension: